-The Purple Martin is in decline in certain parts of Ontario in so your assistance in helping this swallow is very important.
+The Purple Martin is in decline in certain parts of Ontario.
 Try googling a particular location and see if you can find a purple martin house or colony.
 Yes there used to be some martins near a particular city but they have all but gone.

 Our monitoring program is ongoing and a very labor intensive project.
 You can help us out by monitoring a purple martin site.
 At each monitoring site, a scientist or a citizen scientist is responsible for all activities at the site.
 This may include:raising and lowering the house as needed, checking and recording the progress of the colony, reporting information to the coordinator as required, etc. Some people also train to be banders and assist at the site.
 Their work includes strict adherence to the project’s protocol, safely banding purple martins with a certified bander, ensuring that the data is taken correctly and accurately, submitting reports and the banding data after each session, working with the site hosts, and managing the other volunteers needed to successfully complete a banding session.
 These high expectations are significant, but OPMA volunteers continue to show strong commitment to the mission of and the goals of its monitoring program.
 Perhaps you could assist us by submitting some of the data below or volunteer to be a citizen scientist in Ontario.